BedrockStreaming/alerts-validator/README.md

 ## Compatibility

+Works with:
-Works from Victoria Metrics v1.76.0 to last
+- Victoria Metrics from v1.76.0 to last
+- Prometheus from v2.33.0 to last

+Other products and versions have not been tested yet.

 ## Configuration